Neil Abercrombie

 Neil Abercrombie (born June 26, 1938) is an American politician who served as the seventh governor of Hawaii from 2010 to 2014.
 He is a member of the Democratic Party.

 Born in Buffalo, New York, Abercrombie is a graduate of Union College and the University of Hawaiʻi at Mānoa.
-He began his political career in 1975, winning a seat in the Hawaii House of Representatives.
-He served in the Hawaii House until 1979, when he was elected to the Hawaii State Senate.
+He began his political career in 1975, winning a seat in the Hawai'i House of Representatives.
+He served in the Hawai'i House until 1979, when he was elected to the Hawai'i State Senate.
 Upon the resignation of Cecil Heftel, who resigned from the U.S. House of Representatives to run for governor, Abercrombie was elected to his vacant seat in a special election in 1986, but lost the Democratic primary for a full term on the same day.
 Abercrombie served the remainder of Heftel's term until January 1987.
 He served on the Honolulu City Council from 1988 to 1990 before returning to Congress in 1991.
-Abercrombie served nine consecutive terms in the House from 1993 to 2010, representing Hawaii's 1st congressional district, consisting of urban Honolulu.
+Abercrombie served nine consecutive terms in the House from 1993 to 2010, representing Hawai'i's 1st congressional district, consisting of urban Honolulu.

 With incumbent Governor Linda Lingle prevented from running for reelection due to term limits, Abercrombie declared his candidacy for governor in March 2009.
 In September 2010 he won the five-candidate Democratic primary with 59% of the vote.
 Abercrombie went on to face Republican nominee, Lieutenant Governor Duke Aiona, in the general election.
 On November 2, 2010, Abercrombie and running mate Brian Schatz defeated Aiona with 57% of the vote.
 Abercrombie was sworn into office on December 6, 2010.
 In 2014, he was defeated in the Democratic primary by state senator David Ige, who went on to win the general election.

 Early life and education

 Abercrombie was born on June 26, 1938, in Buffalo, New York, the son of Vera June (née Grader) and George Donald Abercrombie.
-His ancestry includes English, Irish and German.
+He has English, Irish and German ancestors.
 His paternal great-grandfather James Abercrombie left Ireland for Canada; his son then immigrated to the United States.
-After graduating from Williamsville High School (now Williamsville South High School), Abercrombie pursued studies in sociology at Union College in Schenectady, New York, where he earned his bachelor's degree in 1959.
+After graduating from Williamsville High School (now Williamsville South High School), Abercrombie pursued studies in sociology at Union College in Schenectady, New York, where he earned his bachelor's degree in 1959 and was a member of the Phi Delta Theta fraternity.
 He arrived in Honolulu in September 1959 to study at the University of Hawaiʻi at Mānoa, where he earned a master's degree in sociology and later a doctorate in American Studies.
 At the university he befriended and attended classes with President Barack Obama's parents, Ann Dunham and Barack Obama Sr.

-To support himself as a graduate student, Abercrombie worked as a waiter at Chuck's Steak House in Waikīkī, locker desk clerk at the Central YMCA, custodian at Mother Rice Preschool, construction apprentice program director, elementary school teacher, and a college lecturer.
+To support himself as a graduate student, Abercrombie worked as a waiter at Chuck's Steak House in Waikīkī, a locker desk clerk at the Central YMCA, a custodian at Mother Rice Preschool, a construction apprentice program director, an elementary school teacher, and a college lecturer.